 The UNLV Barrick Museum of Art offers a wide variety of programs and experiences that are free and open to the public.
 We make learning about art fun and intellectually stimulating and encourage deeper experience through close observation, thinking, and discovery.
 We invite everyone to make themselves at home at the Museum.

-Our regular favorites are listed below but check the calendar for special programing and collaborative efforts with local artists and cultural institutions.
+Our regular favorites are listed below but check the calendar for special programming and collaborative efforts with local artists and cultural institutions.

 Make your own "Found Object Collage".
 Bring found objects to donate to the ArtBar or use some of ours.
 Glue and paper provided.
 Take your collages home or display them in the lobby.

 Our conversational tours encourage critical thinking and are available by appointment.
 Tours are subject to staff availability.
 A minimum of one chaperone for every seven children is required.